WandLZhang/fast-science-0-stellar-engine/README.md

 ✅ L0 Complete — Your GCP organization has:
    • Folder hierarchy with compliance boundary
    • Automation project with Terraform service accounts
-   • Hub-and-spoke networking with NVAs and centralized NAT
+   • Hub-and-spoke networking (NCC default, NVA for IL5) with Cloud NAT
    • KMS encryption keys (HSM-backed)
    • Org policies and audit logging
    • Project factory SAs and state buckets (if enabled)